-AB Mauri (UK) Limited is part of the Associated British Foods plc group of companies and shares offices with other companies within that group, in particular British Sugar plc the entity which owns and utilises the largest proportion of the Peterborough office space.
-For the reporting period, to the extent that AB Mauri (UK) Limited would be regarded as a large company under the streamlined energy and carbon reporting requirements and would not be regarded as a low energy user (i.e., using less than 40,000kWh), it has not been practical to obtain the information specifically relating to the activities of AB Mauri (UK) Limited as the entity being a head office company utilises shared office space and therefore energy use, emissions and examples of energy efficiency measures have been incorporated in the accounts of British Sugar plc.
+The Company is part of the Associated British Foods plc group of companies and shares offices with other companies within the group, in particular British Sugar plc the entity which owns and utilises the largest proportion of the Peterborough office space.
+For the reporting period, to the extent that the Company Limited would be regarded as a large company under the streamlined energy and carbon reporting requirements and would not be regarded as a low energy user (i.e., using less than 40,000kWh), it has not been practical to obtain the information specifically relating to the activities of the Company Limited as the entity being a head office company it utilises shared office space.
+Therefore energy use, emissions and examples of energy efficiency measures have been incorporated in the accounts of British Sugar plc.

-As well as the British Sugar plc accounts, the accounts of the group parent company, Associated British Foods plc, have accounted for AB Mauri (UK) Limited's energy use and greenhouse gas emissions as reported in the Directors' Report / Annual Report and Accounts 2022 for the period 1 August 2021 to 31 July 2022.
+As well as the British Sugar plc accounts, the accounts of the group parent company, Associated British Foods plc, have accounted for AB Mauri (UK) Limited's energy use and greenhouse gas emissions as reported in the Directors' Report / Annual Report and Accounts 2023 for the period 1 August 2022 to 31 July 2023.
 The energy and emissions data have been externally assured.
-The period for which the information is reported is different from the period in respect of which the Director's Report is prepared as the information is collated by the group for the period 1 August 2021 to 31 July 2022.
+The period for which the information is reported is different from the period in respect of which the Director's Report is prepared as the information is collated by the group for the period 1 August 2022 to 31 July 2023.